Linear Algebra

 $$\begin{array}{l} \vec x & = a_1\vec v_1 + a_2\vec v_2 & (a_1 \;\text{and } a_2 \;\text{unique})\\ \\ T(\vec x) & = T(a_1\vec v_1 + a_2\vec v_2) \\ & = a_1T(\vec v_1) + a_2T(\vec v_2)\\ & = a_1\vec {\omega}_1 + a_2\vec {\omega}_2\\ \end{array}$$

-• This is why a linear system makes our life much easier
+This is why a linear system greatly simplifies problem-solving.

-• Only thing that we need is to observe how basis are linearly-transformed
+The key insight is that we only need to observe how the basis vectors are transformed linearly.

 $$ A \vec v = \lambda \vec v$$